mozilla/data-docs/src/tools/alerts.md

 ### Medusa

-Medusa is in charge of emailing people when distributions change and for displaying the website <https://alerts.telemetry.mozilla.org> which contains pertinent information about each detected regression.
+Medusa is in charge of emailing people when distributions change and for displaying the [Telemetry Alerts] website which contains pertinent information about each detected regression.

 Medusa also checks for expiring histograms and sends emails notifying of